 Artisan bread products are not the only type of artisan products available.
 There are many foods and non-food items that could be classed as artisanal.

 Artisan made food is made using quality ingredients and methods that are best for the quality of the product.
 Classing a food as “artisan-made” declares a stamp of quality that the product is of the uppermost standards.
 The use of additives or improvers is usually replaced with natural ingredients and highly skilled methods of production.

 Due to a large amount of manual effort and skill required to make artisan food, there are few mass-market producers.
 Artisan foods are expensive to produce in mass and due to being additive-free will have a shorter shelf life.
 As artisanal foods cost a high price to produce most are sold locally in farmers markets or delis.

 Artisan bread has more flavour and aroma than supermarket bread due to the extended fermentation time used.
 A long fermentation allows the dough to develop more organic acids and dough maturing properties than it otherwise would.
 These create more flavour and aid the gluten structure to create lighter and more enjoyable bread.

-Changing the doughs ingredients or the techniques used to produce it such as the mixing time, shaping, water hydration, fermentation time or the temperature change the behaviour of the dough.
-Different behaviours form personalised textures and flavour in the dough to create multiple bread types.
-A skilled baker is able to adapt a dough to make several variations of bread from the same mix.
+Changing the dough’s ingredients or the techniques used to produce it such as the mixing time, shaping, water hydration, fermentation time or the temperature will change the behaviour of the dough.
+Different behaviours create personalised textures and flavours used to create unique bread types.
+A skilled baker is able to adapt a dough to make several variations of bread from the same batch of dough.